StarboyCZ/external-changes-dialog/README.md

 An extension for Adobe Brackets editor
 # External changes dialog

-DESCRIPTION: Removing “External changes” dialog by automatically clicking on “Cancel” button
+DESCRIPTION: Removing “External changes” dialog by automatically clicking on “Cancel” button.
+It doesn’t affect the same named dialog about removed files.

 VERSION: Tested in Jan 2021 for Brackets Editor of version 1.14.2 on Windows 10